scanapi/vscode-extension/README.md

 ## Installing

-Preferably, install it from the VSCode Marketplace, but if for some reason you can't, you can download the latest stable version [here](https://github.com/scanapi/vscode-extension/releases).
+Preferably, install it from the VS Code Marketplace, but if for some reason you can't, you can download the latest stable version [here](https://github.com/scanapi/vscode-extension/releases).

 Install it using: